-However, to read messages deposited in his own mailbox, a user must either be logged to the server that houses his mailbox (local user) or use an additional application protocol.
+However, to read messages deposited in their own mailboxes, users must either be locally logged to the server that houses the mailbox (local session) or use an additional and independent application protocol.

 The two currently most widely used application protocols for remote mailboxes access are: IMAP4 and POP3.